 In this article, we discussed the easiest yet most effective steps to clean artificial grass at home.
 Cleaning them thoroughly may take some time if you have a large area to vacuum.
 But you must clean your artificial grass once a week.

-The tools and measures you can take for cleaning artificial turf include brushes, knives, leaf blowers, buckets, or detergents using a piece of clean cloth or towel.
+The tools and measures you can take for cleaning artificial turf include brushes, knives, leaf blowers, buckets, and detergents, using a piece of clean cloth or towel.
 If you have this type of equipment at home, then it is a seamless solution for you to maintain and clean artificial grass.